All Episodes

 Every year they demand more.

-Can you we I need some of your money?
+I need some of your money.

 It's the same thing.

-Um, the Democrats, defying President Bush who promises to veto this, voted decisively yesterday to expand this program, the uh the SHIP with the P program.
+Now, the Democrats, defying President Bush, who promises to veto this, voted decisively yesterday to expand this program, the SHIP with the P program, a popular health insurance program for children of the working poor.

-Uh they have more than doubled tobacco taxes to pay for it.
+They have more than doubled tobacco taxes to pay for it.

-This is a middle class entitlement.
+This is a middle-class entitlement.

-18 Republicans joined 48 Democrats and two independents voting for the legislation.
+18 Republicans joined 48 Democrats and two Independents voting for the legislation.

-Now, if they got to go to the House, they got to conference this.
+Now, they got to go to the House.

 If congressional negotiators can strike a bipartisan deal, some senior Republicans suggest the White House may have to back down on its veto threat.

-And that's this is by design.
+And this is by design.

-This is a this is this is not even stealth anymore.
+This is not even stealth anymore.

 This is right out in the open.